qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 The `stream_records` transfer method is the simplest available.
-It simply transfers all shard records in batches to the target node until it has transferred all of them.
-The method has two common disadvantages: 1. it does not transfer index or quantization data, meaning that the shard has to be optimized again on the new node which can be very expensive.
+It simply transfers all shard records in batches to the target node until it has transferred all of them, keeping both shards in sync.
+It will also make sure the transferred shard indexing process is keeping up before performing a final switch.
+The method has two common disadvantages: 1.
+It does not transfer index or quantization data, meaning that the shard has to be optimized again on the new node, which can be very expensive.
 2. The consistency and ordering guarantees are `weak`[^unordered], which is not suitable for some applications.
-Because it is so simple it's also very robust, making it a reliable choice if the above cons are accepatble in your use case.
-If your cluster is unstable and out of resources it is probably best to use the `stream_records` transfer method, because it is unlikely to fail.
+Because it is so simple, it's also very robust, making it a reliable choice if the above cons are acceptable in your use case.
+If your cluster is unstable and out of resources, it's probably best to use the `stream_records` transfer method, because it is unlikely to fail.

 The `snapshot` transfer method utilizes [snapshots](../../concepts/snapshots) to transfer a shard.
 A snapshot is created automatically.
 It is then transferred and restored on the target node.
 After this is done, the snapshot is removed from both nodes.
-While the snapshot/transfer/restore operation is happening, the source nodes queues up all new operations.
+While the snapshot/transfer/restore operation is happening, the source node queues up all new operations.
 All queued updates are then sent in order to the target shard to bring it into the same state as the source.
 There are two important benefits: 1.
 It transfers index and quantization data, so that the shard does not have to be optimized again on the target node, making them immediately available.
+This way, Qdrant ensures that there will be no degradation in performance at the end of the transfer.
 Especially on large shards, this can give a huge performance improvement.
 2. The consistency and ordering guarantees can be `strong`[^ordered], required for some applications.

 The `stream_records` method is currently used as default.
 This may change in the future.